b-ashford/Auto-Tuner/docs/smarter_way_to_find_pitch.md

 \tag{2}
 $$

 In this definition the window size decreases with increasing $\tau$.
 This has a tapering effect, with a smaller number of non-zero terms being used in the calculation at larger $\tau$.
-Note that ACF Type I and Type II are the same for a zero-padded data set, i.e.\ $x_k = 0$ for $k > t + W - 1$.
+Note that ACF Type I and Type II are the same for a zero-padded data set, i.e $x_k = 0$ for $k > t + W - 1$.

 <h2 align="center">3.
 SQUARE DIFFERENCE FUNCTION</h2>